bcaro/wifilightV2-doc/docs/en_US/index.md

 Warning :

 Lidl Tuya / Zigbee products must never have been paired with the Lidl app.
-They must be paired only with the Tuya SmartLife application, otherwise they can no longer be used by the plugin.
+They must be paired only with the Tuya Smartlife application, otherwise they can no longer be used by the plugin.

 # Nanoleaf